-Meze Audio is finally getting into the IEM business, bringing the power of 5 to their highly anticipated IEM: the Rai Penta.
-They’ve also released a mid-range model, the Rai Solo, with a premium single driver and stainless steel shell.
-The company has already made a name for itself when they released the Empyrean Planar Magnetic headphone, a phenomenal headphone and a favorite in the office at Moon Audio.
-With a long research and development phase, let’s see if the Rai Penta and Solo live up to the hype.
+Meze Audio is finally getting into the IEM business, bringing the power of 5 to their highly anticipated IEM: The Rai Penta.
+The company has already made a name for itself when they released the Empyrean Planar Magnetic headphone, a phenomenal headphone, and a favorite in the office at Moon Audio.
+With a long research and development phase, let’s see if the Rai Penta lives up to the hype.

 A TIMELESS STATEMENT OF HI-FI

 “The Rai Penta is the culmination of 3 years of researching the most ergonomic shape and most vivid sound for a Universal IEM.
 We could have released it earlier, but again, like with any of our other products, we wanted to make sure it is truly the best we can achieve.”

 — Antonio Meze, Lead designer and Founder Meze Audio

 What's In the Box

 Sometimes good things come in small packages.
 The Rai Penta is no exception.
 Apart from the shell, the box includes a zippered hard shell carrying case made of a leather-esque material.
 Meze includes a high-quality cable with the Penta.
 High-purity silver-plated copper wires terminated in finely crafted metal plug shells ensures that cable assembly will stay strong and reliable for a long time.
 There are 4 wires.
 Each wire consists of 20 litz strands.
 MMCX plugs are top quality and plug termination is rhodium plated for best connectivity and durability.
 The connections were tight to all the devices I used and the connections on the shells were secure.